Varismfa/my_website/content/blogs/blog1.md

 title: Gold Analysis
 ---

 Introduction: During my time as a secretary to the THE SENATE STANDING COMMITTEE ON ECONOMICS,MONETARY,FINANCE, Bangkok,Thailand , the COVID-19 pandemic occurred and I received a task to provide the presentation on the impact of the COVID-19 on gold price and its fundamental analysis.
-The above picture is the short gold framework analysis that I have presented to the committee.
+The above picture is the gold framework analysis that I have presented to the committee.

 **Gold Analysis framework**